You are here: Home/ Out-of-State Visitors in Florida Car Accidents (Settlements)

 Uber’s Insurance Won’t Pay PIP Benefits to Passengers in Florida

-That letter was Uber’s former insurer in Florida.
+That letter was from an insurance company that insured Uber a while back.
 However, Progressive’s letter will look similar.

-Regardless, the injured person should quickly send the insurance company PIP coverage denial letter to the his or her health insurance company.
-Otherwise, the health insurer might not pay medical bills.
+Regardless, you should quickly send the insurance company PIP coverage denial letter to your health insurance company.
+Otherwise, your health insurer might not pay medical bills.

-If You’re Relative was Driving and Caused Your Injury, Will His Insurance Company Pay You?
+If Your Relative was Driving and Caused Your Injury, Will His Insurance Company Pay You?

 It depends on whether you were living with your relative.
 It will also depend on whether the out of state law allows insurance companies to exclude BIL insurance coverage for resident relatives.